Large Language Model Sourcing: A Survey: Sourcing from Training Data

 \subsection{Datasets and Evaluations}

 The systematic evaluation of training data sourcing methodologies relies on specialized benchmarks and rigorous metrics.
-This subsection details the datasets and evaluation protocols essential for assessing the efficacy of both prior-based and posterior-based sourcing approaches, which operate under fundamentally different paradigms.
+This subsection details the datasets and evaluation protocols essential for assessing the efficacy of both prior-based and posterior-based sourcing approaches.